Some considerations for a successful project collaboration

 Source and depth of phenotype data

 Most biobanks are cross-sectional, and all phenotype information available was collected during the recruitment process either through questionnaires, or objective measurements and experiments.
-In such settings most of the lifestyle and disease data are self-reported and thus less valuable for R&D.
+In such settings most of the lifestyle and disease data are self-reported.

-• Biobanks which regularly perform physical evaluation visits to recruitment centers or can retrieve lifestyle and health status updates from electronic databases offer a more comprehensive overview of participants’ life trajectories, which enables insights into more sophisticated phenomenon or behavioral patterns.
+Biobanks which regularly perform physical evaluation visits to recruitment centers or can retrieve lifestyle and health status updates from electronic databases offer a more comprehensive overview of participants’ life trajectories, which enables insights into more sophisticated phenomenon or behavioral patterns.
 Another option to gather longitudinal data is to send questionnaires regularly to participants.
 This approach however has several limitations including a low response rate, and incompleteness e.g. participants answer the questions selectively.
-At the same time, if the participant pool is large, such as 23&Me (https://www.23andme.com/en-int/) with more than 8 million clients, electronic surveys is the only feasible model, and even a very low response rate (around 1%) will provide close to 100,000 unique observations.

 Legislation and policies for data sharing

-It is estimated that there are more than 50 million biological samples banked in Europe alone.
-At the same time, only a small fraction of the samples have proper consented for research, and an even smaller fraction has available longitudinal health data or possibility to recall.
+Although there are very large numbers of samples in European biobanks only a small fraction of the samples have proper consented for research, and an even smaller fraction has available longitudinal health data or possibility to recall.

-• Of similar importance are data access, storage abroad, and sharing regulations.
+Of similar importance are data access, storage abroad, and sharing regulations which may vary between countries.
 In some countries, like China and Russia, getting biological samples outside the country is very complicated.
 In others, if appropriate IRB approvals are in place, no particular limitations apply.
-In the case of Estonian Biobank, authorization must be applied for from the government or University Senate.
-Use of digital data is much less regulated, but for countries such as Denmark, Iceland and UK (in case of Genomics England) all data processing must be carried out on local servers, and use of cloud services is not allowed.
+In some countries, all data processing must be carried out on local servers, and use of cloud services is not allowed.

 The "Registers and Biobanks in Transition” strategic initiative is funded by EIT Health